Introduction

 The Events of the Berlin Crisis

-The Berlin Crisis reached its peak with significant events that shaped the course of history.
+In understanding the actual events behind the Berlin Crisis, it is necessary to look for the most important events that occurred reaching their apogee to change history.
 Understanding these events is essential to grasp the severity and significance of the crisis:

 The Berlin Crisis had significant implications for the Cold War era and shaped global politics:

-• The further division between East and West and the solidification of the Iron Curtain.
+- The division between East and West and the putting of the Iron Curtain.

 Conclusion